 I actually thought applying chalky finish spray paint was easier than regular spray paint.
 As I mentioned above, I am not the best spray painter.
 But something about chalky finish spray paint seemed easier to use.
 It did not run as easily as regular spray paint, and I got a much more even finish with it than I do with regular spray paint.
 Thank goodness!
 (Unfortunately I did still end up with spray painted nose hairs.
 Note to self: buy a face mask.
 Stat.)

-Krylon also has a spray wax product for finishing your chalky paint projects!
-I bought a can and tested it out – you can read that review RIGHT HERE!
+Both Krylon and Rustoleum also have spray wax products for finishing your chalky paint projects!
+If you’re wondering how those spray waxes work, you can read that review RIGHT HERE!

 All in all, I think chalky finish spray paint is a great product.
 I’m really glad I bit the bullet and gave it a try, because I will definitely be using it on other projects in the future.

 Have you tried chalky finish spray paint?
 If so, leave me a note and tell me about your experience with it!